February 8, 2018

 In a first for London’s Serpentine Pavilion, a Mexican architect has been awarded the commission.
-Friday Escobedo has designed the 18th iteration of the annual program, which was inaugurated at the turn of the millennium by a Zaha Hadid–designed folly.
+Frida Escobedo has designed the 18th iteration of the annual program, which was inaugurated at the turn of the millennium by a Zaha Hadid–designed folly.

-Based in Mexico City, where she was born in 1979, Escobedo is also the youngest architect to called on by the Serpentine Galleries for the summer pavilion series.
+Based in Mexico City, where she was born in 1979, Escobedo is also the youngest architect to be called on by the Serpentine Galleries for the summer pavilion series.
 While this may sound surprising to some, 38 is a spritely age in the world of architecture.

 In contrast to previous pavilions, Escobedo’s design is simple.
 Semipermeable walls made from dark gray cement shingles enclose a courtyard and reflecting pool.
-The wall tiles, made in the U.K., look like a flattened Ws and have been spaced to let light and the summer colors of Kensington Gardens filter through the screens.
+The wall tiles, made in the U.K., look like flattened Ws and have been spaced to let light and the summer colors of Kensington Gardens filter through the screens.
 The orthogonal pavilion will be topped with a curved, mirrored canopy, which will reflect light bouncing off the shallow pool, to be cast into concrete flooring.

 The design references a celosia, a traditional perforated breeze wall often found in Mexico and commonly married to brick, but Escobedo also cites a more local inspiration—the Prime Meridian line at the Royal Observatory in Greenwich, East London.
 The allusion is only detectable in the pavilion’s siting.
 While Escobedo aligned the outer walls with the Serpentine Gallery, she oriented the inner courtyard north, along the axis of the Meridian line.